ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 That is, the same conventions used for images in `MarkdownCode` work just as well here.

-Similarly, Inweb historically provided this syntax:
+Inweb historically provided this syntax:

 	>> You sit on the veranda drinking tea and your ducklings swim on the pond, and everything smells good... and there are gooseberries.
 (Anton Chekhov)